 EXPLANATION OF OUR OFFICE POLICIES

 Please check in with the receptionist when you arrive.
 We have provided informative reading material for your convenience.
-We request that you supervise young children.
-Children cannot be left unattended in the waiting room while you are seeing the doctor.
+You may have a friend/family member come with you for your procedure.
+Due to limited parking and sitting space we ask that you only come with one family or friend.
+Please arrange for someone to care for your children while you’re at our surgery center.
+We appreciate your understanding with this policy.
 Please do not bring food into the waiting room.
 Smoking is not permitted anywhere in our building.

 We encourage you to call with any questions you may have concerning your medical care.
 If your call concerns an emergency, the doctor will be contacted at once.
 Otherwise, your call will be answered at the earliest opportunity.
 Please note that most phone calls are answered in the late morning and late afternoon, after all waiting patients have been seen.